 \subsection{Overview of the CAse Prompting Framework}

 Building on a systematic review of existing approaches, this study proposes the CAse Prompting (CAP) framework.
-Compared with the aforementioned methods, This framework not only unifies existing prompting-based debiasing techniques, but also opens up new directions for\cite{liprompting} balancing performance and fairness by guiding the model to learn from previously similar historical misjudgment cases and their corresponding correct decisions, thereby correcting the model’s biased reasoning patterns.
+Compared with prior methods, the CAP framework not only unifies existing prompting-based debiasing techniques but also enables a new paradigm for\cite{liprompting} balancing performance and fairness.
+Specifically, it guides the model to leverage similar historical misjudgment cases and their corresponding correct decisions, thereby mitigating biased reasoning patterns.
 Mechanistically, CAP leverages an analogy case repository to retrieve historical misclassified and biased cases most similar to the current patient via weighted cosine similarity, feeding the features and correct labels of these cases into the model as part of the prompt.
 Functionally, this approach transforms abstract fairness concepts into specific decision scenarios, aiming to simultaneously enhance predictive accuracy and fairness while exploring a path beyond the "performance-fairness trade-off."
 It simulates the clinical practice where physicians optimize decisions by reviewing similar cases, thereby improving model interpretability.
 In terms of positioning, CAP is a low-cost, training-free intervention that differs from traditional prompt engineering and fair machine learning methods requiring extensive modifications at the data or algorithm level, offering a novel solution for the rapid and fair deployment of LLMs in clinical settings.
 Figure~\ref{fig:framework} illustrates the overall framework of the proposed CAP method.